seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 **KING LEAR**
 What's he that hath so much thy place mistook
-To set thee here?
+To set thee here? /

 **KENT**
-It is both he and she;
+/ It is both he and she;
-Your son and daughter.
+Your son and daughter. /

 **KING LEAR**
-No.
+/ No. /

 **KENT**
-Yes.
+/ Yes. /

 **KING LEAR**
-No, I say.
+/ No, I say.

 **KENT**
-I say, yea.
+I say, yea. /

 **KING LEAR**
-By Jupiter, I swear, no.
+/ By Jupiter, I swear, no.

 **KENT**
-By Juno, I swear, ay.
+By Juno, I swear, ay. /

 **KING LEAR**
-They durst not do 't;
+/ They durst not do't;
 They could not, would not do 't; 'tis worse than murder,
 To do upon respect such violent outrage.